How to get a $20,000 loan

 SoFi

 SoFi is another online lender with large loan amounts — up to $100,000.
 You can apply for and manage your loan completely online.
-Plus SoFi has a unique feature that allows you to opt in to an origination fee for a reduction of your overall APR.
+Plus, SoFi has a unique feature that allows you to opt into an origination fee to reduce your overall APR.
 This provides flexibility to its borrowers by allowing you to choose a one-time fee in exchange for less interest over the life of the loan.

 Discover